hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 ## `VAGRANT_VAGRANTFILE`

 This specifies the filename of the Vagrantfile that Vagrant searches for.
-By default, this is "Vagrantfile."
+By default, this is "Vagrantfile".
 Note that this is _not_ a file path, but just a filename.

 This environmental variable is commonly used in scripting environments